abstrakct/docker-yt-dlp/README.md

 Optional environment variable 'DOWNLOAD_SUBS' - set to 'yes' (default value) to download and embed any subtitles.
 Set to 'no' to ignore subtitles.

+Optional environment variable 'APPRISE_SERVICE' -if set, the container will send notifications to chosen service via Apprise.

 Example docker-compose entry:

 ```